themeliskalomoiros/DoSDroid/README.md

 In this case that is accomplished through device connectivity.

-As a result an interest was taken on the various device interactions that are possible through the standard network connectivity but with protocols such as Bluetooth, NFC, Wi-Fi P2Pand Bluetooth as well.
+As a result an interest was taken on the various device interactions that are possible through the standard network connectivity but with protocols such as Bluetooth, NFC, Wi-Fi P2P and Bluetooth as well.

 ![The DosDroid](https://github.com/tomasmichael995/DoSDroid/blob/job_schedule/robot-line.png)